đź“– Guide Documents

 As you can see, the client has constructed a WebSocketConnector instance with the Header and listener objects.
 The header object represents a Header component which be directly delivered to the remote system when connecting.
 The listener object is a Provider component provided for the remote websocket server.
 It means that, the "Client Program" configures the header value to precision: 2, and provides ICalcEventListener for the remote "Server Program".

 After that, you can find out the "Client Program" is calling the remote calculator's function of "Server Program" through Driver<ICompositeCalculator> typed instance.
 In the remote function call statements, there is one thing important.
-It is Driver<ICompositeCalculator> type supports nested object's funtion calls.
+It is Driver<ICompositeCalculator> type supports nested object's function calls.

 This is the "Remote Object Call".